I combined the Tristar Russian tank soldiers with Dragon T-34 premium kit. It was built in May 2014.

-I thought it was more easily completed before, when I made T34 with bed spring armor, referring my past homepage.
-Instead of having attached bed spring armor, I did not attached many OVMs.
+I thought it was more easily completed before, when I made T34 with bedspring armor, referring my past homepage.
+Instead of having attached bed spring armor, I did not attach many OVMs.
 This type I’m making is the orthodox one.

 It is somewhat the pose like a crashed tank.
 I painted the caterpillar tread and the rotating wheel with airbrush this time.
 Because the parts were big and I painted them easily without becoming so nervous.